 For setting up the target of internal assessment tools, 55% of the maximum mark is fixed as target.
 For setting up the target of End Semester Examination, the averagemark of the class shall be set as target.

 Formula for Attainment for each CO

 Attainment = Percentage of students who have scored more than the target marks

-Percentage of Attainment= Total Number of Students x 100
+Percentage of Attainment = Number of Students who Scored more than the Target x 100